 On the opportunity side, far too little human attention is spent on nuclear fusion, on new antibiotics, on space exploration or for that matter on much simpler things such as spending time with and taking care of friends and family.
 Or learning a new skill or instrument or making music or going hiking.
 Or reading a great book.
 Or writing a new song.

 Much of our collective attention is instead absorbed by having to earn a living, with our leisure time increasingly consumed by watching cat videos on the internet.
-We are not investing enough in knowledge, which over time decreases our chances that problems will indeed remain solvable.
+We are not investing enough in knowledge.
+And if we don't have enough knowledge, we may not be able to solve some of the problems we are currently facing, such as climate change.
+This has happened many times here on Earth before to civilizations, such as the Rapa Nui or the Mayans.
+Now, however, we are facing problems on a truly global scale.

 [Note: I am planning to expand this section on attention scarcity by providing more concrete numbers, such as how many people are currently working globally on Asteroid detection and deflection.]